Publication Date: May 02, 2017

-“In this compelling exploration of family history and its impact on relationships and traditions, Mizumura offers insight into how Japanese culture and shows how two daughters can survive the damage wrought by an onerous parent.” —Publishers Weekly
+“[A] compelling exploration of family history and its impact on relationships and traditions.” —Publishers Weekly

-“A minute, subtle consideration of aging, loyalty, and the bonds of love grounded in the material details of Japanese culture but resonating far beyond.” —Kirkus Reviews
+“A novel of female endurance and obligation…A long, minute, subtle consideration of aging, loyalty, and the bonds of love grounded in the material details of Japanese culture but resonating far beyond.” —Kirkus Reviews

-“Inheritance from Mother is a thoughtful examination of the emotional complexities and contradictions that surround the aging and death of a parent.
+“A thoughtful examination of the emotional complexities and contradictions that surround the aging and death of a parent.
 Through deft, engrossing storytelling, Mizumura addresses the reality of this all too commonplace experience.
-It’s a timely, substantial novel and a pleasure to read.” —Euan Monaghan, Structo Magazine
+It’s a timely, substantial novel and a pleasure to read.” —Structo

 “Mizumura’s previous novel in English was transcendently romantic; in Inheritance from Mother, romance manifests mainly as liability and false lure, while the years devolve from poetry to prose.
 The ingenious plot, however, produces vitality and beauty mercifully different from the conventional love story’s, surprising us with gleeful relish and bursts of sheerest gratification.” —Anna Shapiro, author of Living on Air